-Yes, we offer our After School Care Program for students not in an extracurricular activity from 15:30 – 16:30.
+Yes, we offer our Child Care Program for students not in an extracurricular activity from 15:30 – 16:30.
 There is an extra cost for this service.

 Yes, we have a TIS Summer School that runs for three weeks directly after our academic year ends.
 To enroll, you would normally register through our website towards the end of the academic year.
 Due to COVID-19 Summer School will not take place in 2021.

 There are a lot of wonderful schools in our city to choose from.
 Tokyo International School is the truly international, family-friendly choice.

 Our 350+ students represent over 60 nationalities.
 There is marked diversity; no dominant nationality or culture.
 We are an International Baccalaureate World School offering an international curriculum.

 We are located in the vibrant heart of Tokyo.
 Our diverse, welcoming community and friendly family-like relationships are what makes TIS special.
 Please see the Voices section of this website for further details.

 Our central location is close to: popular expatriate residential areas, cafes, parks, culture, nightlife and famous landmarks in Tokyo.
 This means that land prices are expensive.
 We have developed our campus with this in mind: efficient use of space with learning at the center of all decisions.

 Our classrooms are light and spacious.
 Our campus is beautiful and well designed.
 We do envy the swimming pools, extensive playing fields and cafeterias which some other great schools situated further from the the city center have to offer.